MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 - No available code, this feature was just a display

 # Forgot Password Features After Enhancements
+-Request button will send the user a link to reset the password to the account

 <p align="center">
   <img width="460" height="700" src="forgotpassword.png">